pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 And check in the run that every activity goes to green.
 That means that the activity was successful.

-If the workflow stop somewhere you will see that the activity where there the issue will turn in red.
-Then Click on it and have a look to the activity results on the rigth panel.
+If the workflow stop somewhere you will see that the activity where there the issue is, will turn red.
+Then Click on this activity and have a look to it's results on the rigth panel.

 If everything went well you can watch the right panel and you will see the result of the workflow execution.